Werner Gößling: Life

 In 1956, Gößling received an invitation to Beijing, where he was to build up a first Chinese Symphony orchestra based on the European model, the present China National Symphony Orchestra.
 For this purpose, he trained several Chinese conductors.
 On the one hand, his "fatherly friend" Abendroth had arranged for him to go to China, but on the other hand, he was probably simply being praised by the city council.

 Since Abendroth died in 1956, an originally intended call to Weimar was not possible.
-Instead, Gößling went to the Federal Republic of Germany, where he was principal conductor of the Philharmonic Orchestra Northwest in Wilhelmshaven from 1958 until his retirement in 1962.
+Instead, Gößling went to the Federal Republic of Germany, where he was the principal conductor of the Philharmonic Orchestra Northwest in Wilhelmshaven from 1958 until his retirement in 1962.
 From 1958 to 1969, he was also conductor of the "Orchester der Musikfreunde Bremen".
 With this amateur orchestra, he premiered various works by Bremen composers.
 From 1970 to 1973, he was 1st chairman of the Bremen regional association of the Deutscher Tonkünstlerverband as successor to Gerd Reinfeldt.
 He also directed the state competition of the Jugend musiziert in Bremen until 1974.

 Gößling died in Bremen at the age of 94.

 Family and estate

 Gößling was married to Eva von Carlowitz in his first marriage.
 After her death in 1925, he married Thekla Hoffmann, née Wille.
 He was a cousin of the violinist Georg Kulenkampff.

-His estate is located in the Universitätsbibliothek der LMU München.
-Further correspondence has been preserved, among others in the Saxon State and University Library Dresden, the Universitätsbibliothek Leipzig and the Stadtbibliothek Bielefeld.
+His estate is located in the university library of LMU Munich.
+Further correspondence has been preserved, among others in the Saxon State and University Library Dresden, Leipzig University Library and the public library Bielefeld.